 The regular reviews of the overall strategy will continue every five years with specific stakeholder review and consultation for each of the actions as needed.
+The current Task Force expressed interest in a more frequent review schedule to account for quickly-changing technologies and policies related to building GHG emissions; the next 5-year review is scheduled to begin in 2025, only 3 years after the conclusion of this review process.
+A specific goal of the 2025 review will be to revisit the 2030 and subsequent emission reduction targets.
 To ensure that the framework evolves in the desired manner, the implementation of the framework will adhere to the following principles developed during the initial Net Zero Action Plan process:

-- Supports long-range healthy economic strategies as well as climate goals - Uses market-based and data-driven analysis and decision making - Commits to identifying and testing the best available policies, practices, and technologies, and supports an openness to new ideas when circumstances change - Commits to allowing the principle of offsets as long as it can be demonstrated that the offset produces actual GHG reductions, whether in the form of an energy efficiency or renewable energy activity - Commits to measuring and monitoring impact over time that leads to course corrections where required - Ensures consultation is comprehensive and engages affected stakeholders, the general public, and subject matter experts - Commits to developing informative and replicable models that will be shared with others - Commits to implementing the Net Zero Action Plan through a racial equity and social justice lens [added in 2020]
+• Supports long-range healthy economic strategies as well as climate goals

+- Uses market-based and data-driven analysis and decision making - Commits to identifying and testing the best available policies, practices, and technologies, and supports an openness to new ideas when circumstances change - Commits to allowing the principle of offsets as long as it can be demonstrated that the offset produces actual GHG reductions, whether in the form of an energy efficiency or renewable energy activity - Commits to measuring and monitoring impact over time that leads to course corrections where required - Ensures consultation is comprehensive and engages affected stakeholders, the general public, and subject matter experts - Commits to developing informative and replicable models that will be shared with others - Commits to implementing the Net Zero Action Plan through a racial equity and social justice lens [added in 2020]